kashirin-alex/swc-db/docs/use/thriftclient/README.md

  _sql_select_(```string``` sql)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. sql - The SQL string to Execute

 #### Function: Service.sql_select_rslt_on_column
 The direct SQL method to select cells with result in Columns Cells map.

 [```CCells```](#typedef-ccells)
  _sql_select_rslt_on_column_(```string``` sql)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. sql - The SQL string to Execute

 #### Function: Service.sql_select_rslt_on_key
 The direct SQL method to select cells with result in Key Cells list.